-At the back side of the hard drive you will see connections slots and they are not that difficult to match you can simple put correct plugs in them.
+At the back side of the hard drive, you will see connections slots and they are not that difficult to match you can simply put correct plugs in them.

 5. Seal the Hard Drive Enclosure

-Once all the ports are connected now it’s time to seal the enclosure for protections purposes from inside.
+Once all the ports are connected now it’s time to seal the enclosure for protection purposes from inside.
 The Sealing process includes screws or simple fasteners which allows you to seal the drive.
-So now the drive is ready to use as external storage device.
+So now the drive is ready to use as an external storage device.

 6. Connect the Enclosure

-At this point you won’t face any difficulty as it seems lot easier to you.
-After this your drive will be plug and play.
+At this point, you won’t face any difficulty as it seems a lot easier to you.
+After this, your drive will be plug and play.
 Most of the time the enclosure comes with a USB cable allowing you to connect it with your PC.
-The same cable servers the purpose of power and connectivity.
+The same cable serves the purpose of power and connectivity.
 If it comes with Super Link, there will be a separate cord for power and for running the AC adapter.

 7. Connect the Enclosure to Your PC

-Now simple connect the USB or FireWire cable to your computer, and wait for the drive to show up.
-You can also turn it own it it contains a power switch.
+Now simply connect the USB or FireWire cable to your computer and wait for the drive to show up.
+You can also turn it own it contains a power switch.

 8. Plug and Play Your Hard Drive